DolBaKi/PINEditor/README.md

 # PIN_Editor

 This Project is made to edit KartRider.pin file.
 I used Viual Studio 2019 and .Net Framework 4.8.
-Now, This is just a prototype.

 ## Functions

 - open KartRider.pin